jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/templates/frontmatter.md

 **Note 2:** As long as you don't use a reserved name, you can pass any data to your templates using front matter variables.
 Variables that you specify can also be accessed from your [generate scripts](/templates/generateScript/).

-## Reserved Variables that control Templer's behaviour
+## Reserved Variables that control EJS Site Builder's behaviour

-Templer assigns special meaning to several variables which you can use to configure your template's output:
+EJS Site Builder assigns special meaning to several variables which you can use to configure your template's output:

 ### Generate